Zuzanna Ginczanka: Place and date of death

 There is no consensus among the published sources as to the exact place of Ginczanka's death.
-There is a broad consensus on the circumstance of her having been executed by firearm, either by single firearm or by firing squad, in a prison located in the southern suburbs of Kraków.
-Many older sources identify the suburb in question as Płaszów (administratively part of the municipality of Kraków since 1912, but colloquially referred to as a separate community) — not to be confused with the Nazi concentration camp of the same name situated in the same locality: no claim has ever been made that Ginczanka was deported to any concentration camp.
-Other sources identify the suburb in question to have been the neighbouring spa locality of Swoszowice (likewise today within the southern borders of Kraków municipality).
-More recently the prison courtyard of the infamous facility in the ulica Montelupich № 7 in Kraków has been pointed out as the place of her death.
-This identification, perhaps conjectural, would contradict the earlier sources, as the prison in question lies in the city centre and not on the southern confines of the metropolitan area.
-Finally, and perhaps most authoritatively, Izolda Kiec (see Bibliography), a professor in the University of Poznań, basing her conclusions on unpublished written sources as well as on the numerous oral interviews with eyewitnesses and others directly connected with Ginczanka's life conducted in the 1970s and 1980s, indicates for the first time the courtyard of the prison facility located in the ulica Stefana Czarnieckiego № 3 in Kraków as the place of Ginczanka's martyrdom (see picture to the right).
-The latter identification does not contradict the earlier sources citing Płaszów, as both the Płaszów precinct and the ulica Czarnieckiego are located in the same southern Kraków district of Podgórze.
-Moreover, Kiec also states — thereby possibly reconciling all the earlier sources — that Ginczanka was indeed imprisoned at first in the Montelupich Prison, where her interrogation under torture took place, and only after that had been completed was she transferred to the (smaller) prison in the ulica Czarnieckiego, where she was murdered.
-Ginczanka was 27 years old.
+There is, however, broad consensus on the circumstance of her having been executed by firearm, either by a single firearm or by a firing squad, in a prison located in Kraków's southern suburbs.
+Many older sources identify the suburb in question as Płaszów (administratively part of the municipality of Kraków since 1912, but colloquially referred to as a separate community)—not, however, to be confused with the Nazi concentration camp of the same name in the same locality.
+No claim has ever been made that Ginczanka was deported to any concentration camp.

+Other sources identify the suburb in question to have been the neighbouring spa locality of Swoszowice (also today within the southern borders of Kraków municipality).
+Later, the courtyard of the infamous Montelupich Prison was pointed out as the place of her death; but this identification, perhaps conjectural, would contradict the earlier sources, as the prison is in the city center, not in the southern confines of the metropolitan area.

+Finally, and perhaps most authoritatively, Izolda Kiec (see Bibliography), basing her conclusions on unpublished written sources as well as on the numerous oral interviews with eyewitnesses and others directly connected with Ginczanka's life conducted in the 1970s and 1980s, indicated the courtyard of the Kraków-Podgórze Detention Centre at ulica Stefana Czarnieckiego 3 in Kraków for the first time as the place of Ginczanka's execution (see picture to the right).
+This identification does not contradict the earlier sources citing Płaszów, as both the Płaszów precinct and ulica Stefana Czarnieckiego 3 are in the same southern Kraków district of Podgórze.
+Moreover, Kiec also stated—thereby possibly reconciling all the earlier sources—that Ginczanka was indeed imprisoned at first in Montelupich Prison, where her interrogation under torture took place, and that only afterwards was transferred to the smaller Kraków-Podgórze Detention Centre, where she was executed at the age of 27 together with her high-school friend Blumka Fradis in the courtyard.
-Ginczanka's high-school friend, Blumka Fradis, was shot in the courtyard at Czarnieckiego 3 together with her.